TerminatorJ/GNL_Scorer/README.md

     print("The %dth result is : %s\n" % (item+1,result))
 ```

-In your shell/bash run your_script.py:
+In your shell/bash env, you can run your_script.py:
 ```Bash
 your_script.py your_fastafile.fasta
 ```